 Where can I find a Berkey?

-The best way to get a Berkey filter is direct.
+The best way to get a Berkey filter is directly from an authorized dealer.
 You can be assured you’re getting a genuine unit with all the appropriate warranties and customer service.
-I had a fantastic experience with their customer service after I accidentally messed up my filters.
-Highly recommend!

 You can also buy them on Amazon, which can be helpful if you have a gift card or if Amazon has something you want that isn’t in stock on the regular website.